 - Average starting non-professional salary: £15,600

-English Literature UK Entry Requirements
+English Literature Entry Requirements

 - Typical International Baccalaureate requirements: 32 points.

 - Typical IELTS requirements: 6.5 overall, with no lower than 5.5 in any one component.

 If you need to improve your IELTS score ahead of beginning an English Literature degree, sign up for flexible part-time IELTS classes in London today.

 Please note that entry requirements vary for each UK university.

 To learn more about the best English Literature courses in the UK, find details on the top ten ranking English and Creative Writing universities in the Guardian University Guide 2020 below:

 - Durham University